 - At least 2 trustees must be present at the meeting to be able to take decisions.
 Minutes shall be kept for every meeting.

 - If trustees have a conflict of interest they must declare it and leave the meeting while this matter is being discussed or decided.

-- During the year, the trustees may appoint up to 2 additional trustees.
+- During the year, the trustees may appoint additional trustees.
 They will stand down at the next AGM.